 Scott.
-W. Behrens, Senior Vice President, Chief Financial Officer and Chief Accounting Officer
+W. Behrens, Executive Vice President, Chief Financial Officer and Chief Accounting Officer

 Scott W. Behrens joined the Company in June 2007 as our Corporate Controller.
-On October 18, 2007, the Board appointed him to serve as our Chief Accounting Officer.
-The Board designated Mr. Behrens as "principal financial officer" for purposes of SEC filings on March 4, 2009 and then appointed him to serve as our Chief Financial Officer effective December 18, 2009.
+In October 2007, the Board appointed him to serve as our Chief Accounting Officer.
+The Board designated Mr. Behrens as "principal financial officer" for purposes of SEC filings in March 2009 and then appointed him to serve as our Chief Financial Officer in December 2009.
 Mr. Behrens ceased serving as our Corporate Controller in December 2010.
+Mr. Behrens was appointed an Executive Vice President in March 2011.
 In connection with the functional progression of Mr. Behrens' position to include the enhanced responsibilities of the Chief Financial Officer position, we determined that it was in the best interest of the Company to make adjustments to Mr. Behrens' compensation over several years consistent with this progression in order to conform to the competitive market for the Chief Financial Officer position.

-As a result of this functional progression approach to making Mr. Behrens' compensation market competitive, Mr. Behrens' base salary increased from \$250,000 to \$270,000, an 8% increase, and his annual on-target MIC award increased from \$150,000 to \$189,000, a 26% increase.
-Mr. Behrens ontarget MIC award now represents 70% of his base salary which conforms to competitive market data related to annual cash incentive compensation as a percentage of his positions' base salary.
+As a result of this functional progression approach to making Mr. Behrens' compensation market competitive, Mr. Behrens' base salary increased from \$282,350 to \$297,143, a 5.24% increase, and his annual on-target MIC award increased from \$197,645 to \$222,857, a 12.8% increase.
+Mr. Behrens' on-target MIC award represents 75% of his base salary which was increased from 70% of his base salary to conform to competitive market data related to annual cash incentive compensation as a percentage of his positions' base salary.

-Under the 2010 LTIP, Mr. Behrens received a grant of 12,100 performance shares and 15,125 stock options.
+On December 8, 2011, as part of the 2012 LTIP, Mr. Behrens received a grant of 16,040 performance shares and 20,050 stock options.

-Dennis P. Byrnes, Senior Vice President, Chief Administrative Officer, General Counsel and Secretary
+Dennis P. Byrnes, Executive Vice President, Chief Administrative Officer, General Counsel and Secretary

-Mr. Byrnes has served as our Senior Vice President, General Counsel and Secretary since he joined the Company in June 2003.
-Commencing in 2008, Mr. Byrnes assumed responsibility for the Company's global human resources department and the global corporate services department.
-In addition, in 2009, Mr. Byrnes assumed responsibility for the Company's corporate tools and infrastructure department and became the Company's Chief Administrative Officer.
-In 2010, Mr. Byrnes also assumed the corporate management office responsibilities as part of his role as Chief Administrative Officer.
-Based on a review of the Competitive Analysis, Mr. Byrnes did not receive a base salary increase in 2010 and therefore, his base salary remained \$275,000.
-However, in recognition of Mr. Byrnes assumption of the corporate tools and infrastructure department, his assumption of the corporate management office responsibilities and his enhanced operational management role as Chief Administrative Officer, Mr. Byrnes's annual on-target MIC award increased by 12.8%, from \$195,000 to \$220,000.
-Mr. Byrnes' annual on-target MIC award now represents 80% of his base salary which conforms to competitive market data related to annual cash incentive compensation as a percentage of his positions' base salary.
+Mr. Byrnes has served as our Executive Vice President, Chief Administrative Officer, General Counsel and Secretary since March 2011.
+Mr. Byrnes joined the Company in June 2003 as Senior Vice President, General Counsel and Secretary.
+Beginning in 2008, Mr. Byrnes has been responsible for the Company's global human resources and global corporate services functions.
+Mr. Byrnes became the Chief Administrative Officer in 2009.
+Since that time, he has assumed responsibility for the corporate tools and infrastructure, strategic planning and marketing, and information technology groups.
+Based on a review of the Competitive Analysis, Mr. Byrnes did not receive a base salary or annual on-target MIC award increase in 2012 and therefore, his base salary and annual ontarget MIC award represents 80% of his base salary which conforms to competitive market data related to annual cash incentive compensation as a percentage of his positions' base salary.

-Under the 2010 LTIP, Mr. Byrnes received a grant of 12,100 performance shares and 15,125 stock options.
+On December 8, 2011, as part of the 2012 LTIP, Mr. Byrnes received a grant of 16,040 performance shares and 20,050 stock options.